 - They simply aren’t available, because Norway objects to them all.
 Article 5 is the only way it can be done.

 Seriously—that’s all there is to it in Norway.
 The method is straightforward and simple.
-Its declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Its declarations and Central Authority information can be found here.

 And remember… if you’re defense counsel, always question the validity of service effected on your overseas client, because the plaintiff may not have done it correctly.
 That actually happened once, with a defendant in Norway, and her lawyers were smart enough to fight the issue.
 The Washington Court of Appeals erroneously thought going outside the Central Authority was okay, but their Supreme Court saw the matter differently.